 Alternative planting techniques

 You might want to attempt an approach used in England if your circumstances allow it.
 It entails planting a miniature peach tree on the south side of the house or other structure directly beneath the eaves.
-The gardener prunes and trains the peach tree over time to espalier in a fan-shape against or very close to the house’s wall.
+Over time, the gardener prunes and trains the peach tree to espalier in a fan-shape against or very close to the house’s wall.

 Peach trees require full sun to thrive.
 Those growing in the shade lose their strength, making them more vulnerable to pests and diseases.